Last Updated: February 5, 2025

 Personal Life

-Judd Nelson lives in West Hollywood, California, and was for a time engaged to actress Shannen Doherty.
-A longtime fan of Muhammad Ali, he owns a pair of the legendary boxer's gloves, and has them on display in his house.
-He is also a fan of other sports, including golf, which he decided to take up after finding his late grandfather's old clubs in the garage.
-Nelson's other hobbies include motorcycle riding and reading; among his favorite authors are Charles Dickens and Herman Melville.
+Judd lives in West Hollywood, California, and was once engaged to actress Shannen Doherty.
+He is a longtime fan of Muhammad Ali and owns a pair of the legendary boxer's gloves, which he displays in his house.
+Nelson is also a fan of other sports, including golf, which he decided to take up after finding his late grandfather's old clubs in the garage.
+Judd's other hobbies include motorcycle riding and reading; among his favorite authors are Charles Dickens and Herman Melville.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.